Final report for SW22-938

 In the summer of 2022, we established a randomized block experiment with four treatments designed to capture the impacts of sheep grazing on cheatgrass at different phenological stages: (1) spring targeted grazing, (2) fall targeted grazing, (3) spring + fall targeted grazing, and (4) “traditional” summer grazing, which is serving as the “control” for this region (Fig. 1).
 Since relatively light summer grazing (maximum 25-35% utilization) is common in the study region, we take it to be the standard condition.
 With this experiment we are therefore testing different grazing regimes, rather than including a grazing removal (no grazing) treatment (Vermeire et al. 2023).
 However, during the first year of grazing treatments, several of the fall and spring targeted grazing plots were not visited by sheep for reasons beyond our control (e.g., lack of water access due to an exceptionally dry fall), which enabled us to compare the control plots that were grazed lightly in summer to the un-grazed plots.
 This comparison confirmed that cheatgrass cover in the control/summer-grazed plots did not differ significantly from the un-grazed plots after the first year of treatment implementation, thus lending support to our choice to treat summer grazing as the control condition.

-Treatments are replicated 4 times across two grazing allotments (N=32).
+Treatments are replicated 4 times across two grazing allotments (4 treatments x 4 replicates x 2 allotments; N = 32).
 Three 50 m transects are positioned in each 50 x 50 m plot for vegetation and soil measurements (Herrick et al. 2017).
-Soil temperature is measured continuously in plots with Kestrel environmental dataloggers, and soil moisture is measured during field sampling with a Campbell HydroSense sensor.
+Soil temperature was measured continuously in plots with Kestrel environmental dataloggers for the first year of the study, and soil moisture is measured during field sampling with a Campbell HydroSense sensor.
 Field data collection in the summer of year 1 (July 2022) preceded the targeted grazing treatments and serves as baseline data.
 All measurements are aggregated to the plot level as the unit of analysis.

 To test for treatment effects on ecosystem properties, we are using generalized linear mixed effects models in a fully factorial (spring x fall grazing), before-after control-impact design with plot as a random effect.
 We are running the models with the lme4 package in R (R Core Team 2023, Bates et al. 2015).